OpenIndiana/oi-docs/docs/handbook/sunray.md

 ### Install from Hipster (2019)

 This is outdated and not necessary anymore.
-But it keeped here if some one still like to run Gnome-Session on Hipster.
+But it is kept here in case someone would still like to run Gnome-Session on Hipster.

 If you installed new Hipster, it is necessary to install GNOME packages before they were obsoleted from Hipster.